-- Number and types of birds present are declining - Export of coconut crab (legislation in preparation) - Uncertainty of impacts of feral cats, dogs and pigs on wildlife - Uncertainty of impacts on wildlife of use of pesticides - Need for thorough cataloguing and monitoring of flora and fauna - Noxious weeds such as Honolulu rose, lantana and mimosa spreading to agricultural land - Possible introduction of goats may present an environmental hazard
+- Number and types of birds present are declining; - Export of uga (coconut crab) (legislation is in preparation); - Uncertainty of impacts of feral cats, dogs and pigs on wildlife; - Uncertainty of impacts use of pesticides have on wildlife; - Need for thorough cataloguing and monitoring of flora and fauna; - Noxious weeds such as Honolulu rose, lantana and mimosa spreading to agricultural land;

+- Possible introduction of goats may present an environmental hazard.

-- Concern about lupe population levels - Considerable concern about peka population levels - Concern about uga population levels - Impacts of feral livestock particularly pigs and goats
+- Concern about lupe population levels; - Considerable concern about peka population levels; - Concern about uga population levels; - Impacts of feral livestock, particularly pigs and goats.

-- Lack of systematic botanical surveys and in particular ecological surveys and those of wildlife and other natural resources - Lack of knowledge of distribution of most fauna species
+- Lack of systematic botanical surveys and, in particular, ecological surveys and those cataloging wildlife and other natural resources; - Lack of knowledge of distribution of most fauna species.

-- Over-harvesting of uga, peka and lupe
+- Over-harvesting of uga, peka and lupe;

-- Alien invasive species, particularly plants
+- Alien invasive species, particularly plants;

-- Lack of detailed knowledge of some groups
+- Lack of detailed knowledge of some groups;

-- Impacts of rats on birds
+- Impacts of rats on birds;

-- Decline of hega (blue-crowned lory) and moho (spotless crake)
+- Decline of hega (blue-crowned lory) and moho (spotless crane).